Parkinson's

 • Deep brain stimulation.
 It is considered a standard treatment option for some people with Parkinson's whose symptoms no longer respond to Parkinson's medications.
 Research continues to refine the optimal site within the brain to implant the deep brain stimulation electrode to help more people with the disease regain function.
 Researchers continue to study this intervention and develop ways to improve it.

 • Nerve growth factors.
-Studies to assess the effects of neurotrophic or nerve growth factors in PD.
+Studies to evaluate the effects of neurotrophic or nerve growth factors in PD.

 • Neuroprotective therapies.
-Basic, clinical, and translational research to protect nerve cells from the damage caused by PD.
+Basic, clinical and translational research to protect nerve cells from damage caused by PD.

 • Stem cells.
-Scientists are exploring various types of cells, including induced pluripotent stem cells (iPSCs), as opportunities to discover drugs for PD.
+Scientists are exploring various cell types, including induced pluripotent stem cells (iPSCs), as opportunities to discover drugs for PD.

 • Exercise.
-Exercise routines are often recommended to help people with PD maintain the movement and balance needed for everyday life.
+Exercise routines are often recommended to help people with PD maintain the movement and balance needed for daily life.
 A recent study evaluated three different forms of exercise, resistance, stretching and tai chi, and found that tai chi generally provided the greatest improvements in balance and stability for people with mild to moderate PD.
-A current trial is studying the effects of two levels of exercise in people newly diagnosed with PD.
+A current trial is studying the effects of two levels of exercise in people who have recently been diagnosed with PD.

 • Mitochondrial function.
-The mitochondrion is a cell organelle that is responsible for obtaining energy for the functioning of the cell.
+The mitochondrion is a cellular organelle that is responsible for obtaining energy for cell function.
 Recent research has found that hundreds of genes involved in mitochondrial function are less active in people with PD.

 • Motor complications.
-The motor symptoms of Parkinson's disease become evident as the disease progresses; these symptoms are often difficult to treat.
+The motor symptomatology of Parkinson's becomes evident as the disease progresses; these symptoms are often difficult to treat.
 Scientific research studies the safety and efficacy of medications and interventions to alleviate motor symptoms in people with PD.

-Parkinson's disease has now become the second most important neurodegenerative disease in developed countries, after Alzheimer's disease, which is the neurocognitive disorder with the greatest socio-economic and socio-health impact in industrialised countries.
+Currently, Parkinson's disease has become the second most important neurodegenerative disease in developed countries, after Alzheimer's disease, which is the neurocognitive disorder with the greatest socioeconomic and socio-health impact in industrialized countries.

-The older you get, the greater the likelihood of suffering from Parkinson's disease, making it a serious age-related health problem.
+The older you get, the more likely you are to suffer from Parkinson's disease, making it a serious age-related health problem.

-Following Dr Parkinson' s 1817 trial on paralysis agitans, many scientists have contributed over the years to the elucidation of the substrate, causes and possible treatments of Parkinson's disease.
+Following Dr. Parkinson' s 1817 trial of paralysis agitans, many scientists have contributed over the years to the elucidation of the substrate, causes and possible treatments of Parkinson's disease.

-In 1872 Charcot would describe the cardinal symptoms of the disease for the first time, and years later he would propose the first pharmacological treatment based on belladonna alkaloids.
-Gowers would experiment with cannabis and opium; Barger and Ewens would synthesise dopamine; Holtz would discover the enzyme dopa decarboxylase and so on until the 1960s when L-Dopa was established as the prototypical treatment for Parkinson's disease.
+In 1872 Charcot would describe for the first time the cardinal symptoms of the disease, and years later he would propose the first pharmacological treatment based on belladonna alkaloids.
+Gowers would experiment with cannabis and opium; Barger and Ewens would synthesize dopamine; Holtz would discover the enzyme dopa decarboxylase and so on until the 1960s when L-Dopa was established as the prototypical treatment for Parkinson's disease.

 If you have any queries related to Parkinson's disease

-If you would like to make an appointment with our specialists, please click on the button below.
+If you wish to make an appointment with our specialists, please click on the following button.

 Leave us your contact information and we will contact you.